The current pandemic has forced us all into what has been described consistently as a ‘new normal’.

 More markets are moving to a Reinvent exit as the scale and duration of the pandemic has become apparent.

-E-commerce, like everyone else, is going to have to adapt to new consumer behavior.
+E-commerce, like everyone else, is going to have to adapt to new consumer behaviour.
 As the graphic below shows, as time goes on we see a shift from Respond to Reprioritize and finally Reset.

 COVID meets Black Friday